 The Holy Stairs lead to the meditation area, the tomb and the three giant Crosses.
 They replaced the original Holy Stairs which were constructed of railroad ties.
 Each step was donated, and a prayer was assigned to it.
 It was replaced due to deterioration.
 We cherish the original donors and prayers in a book called “The Holy Stairs Prayer Booklet.”

-These small cabins are in a secluded area in the woods for quiet meditation and retreats.
+These small cabins are in a secluded area in the woods and were used at one time for quiet meditation and retreats.
 Deer, turkey, and other wildlife are reminders of God's creation.